The answer to improved health care is here.

 How are APRNs being held back?

-To date, 22 states allow APRNs to practice to the full extent of their education and training—from diagnosing and treating patients to referring people to physical therapy, prescribing medication, delivering babies, providing anesthesia and more.
+To date, many states allow APRNs to practice to the full extent of their education and training—from diagnosing and treating patients to referring people to physical therapy, prescribing medication, delivering babies, providing anesthesia and more.
 In Mississippi, APRNs are required by law to be supervised by a physician to perform these very same tasks.

 How can I help?